alysenko4317/STM32-Inverter/Inverter_F030_PSA/README.md

-# PSA-700 Inverter Board Modernization
+# PSA-700 Inverter Board Mod

 This is the story of how I resurrected an inverter from a dead charging-station board—and learned STM32 along the way.